-In total, 86 countries are represented in the ranking and 25 of these have at least one university in the top 200.
+In total, 93 countries or regions are represented in the ranking and 27 of these have at least one university in the top 200.

 Resources: applying to universities overseas

 Both in terms of the overall ranking and the highest positions, the US and the UK are well represented.
-Japan and China are among the best represented countries in the ranking but they fall behind other nations such as Germany and the Netherlands for universities in the top 200.
+Japan and China are among the best represented countries in the ranking but they fall behind other nations, such as Germany, Australia and the Netherlands, for universities in the top 200.

 Best universities worldwide

-One of the most prestigious universities in the UK has come out on top on for the third year running.
+One of the most prestigious universities in the UK has come out on top for the fifth year running.

-University of Oxford is the oldest university in the UK and one of the best known in the world.
+The University of Oxford is the UK’s oldest university and one of the best known in the world.

-There are more than 20,000 students at Oxford, with an almost equal number of undergraduates and postgraduates.
+There are more than 20,000 students at Oxford, with a roughly equal number of undergraduates and postgraduates.

-About 95 per cent of Oxford graduates are either employed or in postgraduate study within six months of leaving.
+About 95 per cent of Oxford graduates are employed or in postgraduate study within six months of completing their studies.

 Admission is extremely competitive; on average the university receives five applications for every place.

-Stanford has generated many start-ups and entrepreneurs and was partly responsible for the development of the surrounding Silicon Valley.
+Stanford University has produced many entrepreneurs and start-ups and was partly responsible for the development of the surrounding Silicon Valley.

-Many students go on to achieve great things and 31 Nobel laureates are currently affiliated with Stanford.
+Many students go on to achieve great things; 17 Nobel laureates are affiliated with Stanford.

 The large campus is home to 97 per cent of undergraduates and nearly 700 university buildings, alongside museums, gardens and recreational centres.

-There are just under 7,000 undergraduates and 9,000 graduates at the university, with a 7:1 student-to-staff ratio.
+There are just under 7,000 undergraduates and 9,000 postgraduates at the university, with a 7:4 student-to-staff ratio.